nullstone-modules/aws-fargate-task/README.md

 # Fargate Task

-This module is used to create a container task.
+This app module is used to create a container task.
-This module uses AWS Fargate, which is a technology that allows you to run container applications without managing EC2 boxes (Virtual Machines).
+A task is a short-lived app that executes on-demand.

-This supports running container applications as a short-lived service triggered on-demand, on a schedule, or from a queue.
+After creating the application, add an `Event` capability to trigger the task from items in a queue, on a schedule, or directly.

 ## Security & Compliance